valancej/documentation/_pro/quickstart/docker-101.md

 - Do you have problems that Docker specifically would solve, such as difficulty setting up new environments, slow onboarding for developers or issues keeping environments at parity?

-- Do you have custom CI/CD workflow needs that require custom environment configuration, complex timing or pipeline structuring, dedicated resource allocation or greater use of advanced tooling like Terraform, Chef, Puppet, or Ansible (to name just a few)?
+- Do you have custom CI/CD workflow needs that require custom environment configuration, complex timing or pipeline structuring, dedicated resource allocation or greater use of advanced tooling like Chef, Puppet, or Ansible (to name just a few)?

 In either of these cases a Docker and Codeship Pro workflow likely makes sense.
 If the answer to both is no, it may be worth exploring Codeship Basic instead.